Short term rental sector needs sustainability

 NEWS: Lodging & hospitality public relations specialist, Abode Worldwide, is thrilled to announce that it has been appointed by the UK Short Term Accommodation Association (STAA) as its retained public relations agency.

-Pillow Talk#5: Semi-rational decisions, owner churn, end of the gold rush, Space as a Service, London Calling
+Semi-rational decisions, owner churn, end of the gold rush and much more

 PILLOW TALK: A regular newsletter where Abode Worldwide’s founder and CEO, Jessica Gillingham shares musings, learnings and insight about the pioneering lodging technology brands and operators transforming the way we work, rest and play.